Project Management

 Meetings with Clients

 For small projects, the client is likely not savvy about the design process, code and zoning concerns, and the jargon and minutiae of construction.
-It is important to not only avoid “archispeak” and take time to clearly explain various concepts, but to keep the agenda visually simple as well: a simple word processor document with bold headings and complete sentences in plain font.
+It is important to avoid "archispeak", to take time to clearly explain various concepts, and to keep the agenda visually simple as well: a simple word processor document with bold headings and complete sentences in plain font.

 Let's consider a "kickoff" meeting as an example.
 Along with the general agenda information listed above, the first formal meeting between the client and design team might contain the following headers:

-These are critical to have clearly understood by all.
-The information, processes, or timelines for billing procedures, milestones, budget and pricing should be clarified.
+• ADMINISTRATIVE ITEMS These are critical to have clearly understood by all.
+The information, processes, or timelines for billing procedures, milestones, budget, and pricing should be clarified.

 Meetings with Consultants and/or Contractor

-Unsophisticated clients might only attend a few of these technical meetings, so it’s not critical to keep everything in laymans’ terms.
-Given the numerous consultants and trades, a table format that is organized by company or category with columns for item #, date of addition and description, date of update and description, completion required by, and responsible party.
+Unsophisticated clients might only attend a few of these technical meetings, so it's not critical to keep everything in layman's terms.
+Given the numerous consultants and trades, use a table format organized by company or category with columns for item #, date of addition and description, date of update and description, completion required by, and responsible party.

 This is a great way for everyone to see the progress of everyone else and organize their own work accordingly.
 A method for good project management process is to grey out completed items, cross out items that are no longer correct, use red for overdue items, and keep open items in black.
 See a simple example below: